 Previous Russian and soviet heads of state have made similar speeches on the superiority of the United-States as a threat and provocation against the free and democratic world.
 Stalin, Khrushchev, Brejnev, Andropov and Gorbatchev to a lesser extent, have feared for the state of international cooperation in the face of the growing nuclear, imperialist and capitalist threat personified by the Americans.

-Without dismissing the Russian claim at the 2007 security conference, the heads of state for that country have an unfortunately well documented history of a pot calling the kettle black.
+Without dismissing the Russian claim at the 2007 security conference, the heads of state for that country have an unfortunately well documented history of a pot calling the kettle b

 (Pictured: Gorbatchev and Kennedy, during the Cuban missile crisis - Vladimir Putin at the conference saying hmmmm.)